Skip to main content

 • students who fit the above criteria who have been accepted into a non-European study abroad program

-This cycle, we will award $1000 to one undergraduate student and one graduate student.
+Each cycle, we will select one undergraduate student and one graduate student.
 See application criteria and deadlines below.

 Application Criteria: